Sodium clodronate is a type of

 Low levels of calcium in the blood

-Low calcium levels in the blood can cause painful muscle spasms, cramps or muscle twitching.
+You might get low calcium levels which are picked up in blood tests.
+Rarely low calcium levels can cause painful muscle spasms, cramps or muscle twitching.
 You might also get numbness or tingling in your feet, hands or around your mouth.

 You might have liver changes that are usually mild and unlikely to cause symptoms.
 They usually go back to normal when treatment finishes.
 You have regular blood tests to check for any changes in the way your liver is working.